cylc/cylc-doc/src/user-guide/task-implementation/job-submission.rst

 reality.

 ..
-TODO - update with rose-workflow run migration
+TODO - update with rose suite-run migration

 .. _Where To Put Job Runner Handler Modules: